GovTechSG/TechBiz-Documentation/pricing-calculator.md

 The Pricing calculator in TechBiz allows subscription administrators to estimate costs by selecting products, plans, and quantities, providing a detailed breakdown before finalising subscriptions.

+## When to use the pricing calculator

+You may want to generate a cost estimate if you are:

+1. Exploring SGTS Products
+2. Subscribing to SGTS Products

+This Pricing Calculator is designed to provide you with a quick and accurate estimation of subscription costs.

 **To generate cost estimate**:

 1. From the sidebar, click **Pricing Calculator**.